-First Year Interest Groups
+First-Year Interest Groups

-Led by senior undergraduate or graduate students, FIGs get together for 50 minutes every week during the fall term to discuss some of the big ideas coming out of your courses and future fields of study.
-They allow you to delve deeper into the material, bounce ideas off each other, and meet other students who share some of your interests.
+Led by senior undergraduate or graduate students, FIGs get together for 50 minutes every week during the fall term to discuss some of the big ideas coming out of popular themes in science.

-FIGS 0004: The Ocean
+- FIGS 0004 The Ocean

 This non-credit course (FIGS 0009) is offered in the winter semester and it's designed to help first-year students.